-Aim 2: To conduct a qualitative assessment of the changes in TM-derived EV release following exposure to NPCE-derived EVs, we will employ the Cre-LoxP system as described in aim 1.
-Additionally, we will collect a sufficient quantity of TMLoxPCD81-derived EVs at designated time points (also outlined in aim 1) for subsequent miRNA microarray analysis.
+Aim 2: To conduct a qualitative assessment of the changes in TM-derived EV release following exposure to NPCE-derived EVs, we will employ the Cre-LoxP system as described in Aim 1.
+Additionally, we will collect a sufficient quantity of TMLoxPCD81-derived EVs at designated time points (outlined in Aim 1) for subsequent miRNA microarray analyses.

-Our approach involves correlating the miRNA content of NPCE EVCre+ [19] with the targeted TM mRNA (currently in preparation).
-We will achieve this correlation by examining the TMLoxPCD81-derived EVs, which serve as indicators of the cellular response.
+Our approach will entail correlating the miRNA content of NPCE EVCre+ [19] with the targeted TM mRNA (currently in preparation).
+We will achieve this correlation by examining TMLoxPCD81-derived EVs, which will serve as indicators of the cellular response.

-Aim 3: The successful fulfillment of aims 1 and 2 will empower us to conduct a comprehensive examination of the consequences of continuous and dynamic exposure of TM cells to NPCE-derived EVs.
-We will closely investigate both the quantitative aspects and the modifications observed in TM-derived EVs, particularly in terms of their cargo.
-Rather than administering a singular quota of EVsCre+ to a known count of TMLoxPCD81 cells for varying durations, we will employ the µ-Slide 2 Well Co-Culture system (ibidi 81806) under Zeiss Celldiscoverer 7®.
+Aim 3: The successful completion of Aims 1 and 2 will empower us to conduct a comprehensive examination of the consequences of the continuous and dynamic exposure of TM cells to NPCE-derived EVs.
+We will closely investigate both the quantitative aspects and the modifications observed in TM-derived EVs, particularly in terms of their cargo profiles.
+Rather than administering a fixed amount of EVsCre+ to a known number of TMLoxPCD81 cells for varying durations, we will employ the µ-Slide 2 Well Co-Culture system (ibidi 81806) with the Zeiss Celldiscoverer 7® instrument.
 This innovative approach enables NPCECre+ and TMLoxPCD81 cells to coexist in separate chambers while sharing EVs and soluble factors.
-This arrangement ensures that both cell types are exposed to the EVs released by the other, creating a more dynamic and representative experimental environment.
+This arrangement ensures that both cell types are exposed to the EVs released by one another, creating a more dynamic and representative experimental environment.

-Aim 4: (4a) Aims 1, 2, and 3 collectively seek to unveil the intricate dynamics and kinetics of NPCE-derived EVs during their interaction with TM cells.
+Aim 4: Aims 1-3 collectively seek to unveil the intricate dynamics and kinetics of NPCE-derived EVs during their interaction with TM cells.
 These interactions will manifest as observable modifications in TM cell-derived EVs, providing us with a comprehensive understanding of the intricate cellular communication processes involved.

-To delve into the dynamic and kinetic aspects within a pathological context, we will investigate the effects of oxidative stress signals delivered by NPCE-EVs on TM-derived EVs.
+To delve into the related dynamic and kinetic aspects within a pathological context, we will investigate the effects of oxidative stress signals delivered by NPCE-EVs on TM-derived EVs.
 We will utilize NPCEcre+ cells exposed to both acute and chronic oxidative stress (OS-NPCECre+) [19] to extract OS-EVCre+.
-These OS-EVCre+ particles will then be assessed for their uptake kinetics into TMLoxPCD81 cells, building upon the results achieved in aim 1.
+These OS-EVCre+ particles will then be assessed for their uptake kinetics into TMLoxPCD81 cells, building upon the results achieved in Aim 1.

-For a qualitative evaluation of the alterations observed in TMLoxPCD81-derived EVs, we will conduct miRNA microarray analysis.
-The data obtained will be scrutinized in the context of relevant pathways, integrating information from NPCE-derived EVs [19] and TM mRNA data (currently in preparation).
+For the qualitative evaluation of the alterations observed in TMLoxPCD81-derived EVs, we will conduct miRNA microarray analyses.
+The resultant data will be scrutinized in the context of relevant pathways, integrating information from NPCE-derived EVs [19] and TM mRNA data (currently in preparation).

-(4b) To investigate the transfer and potential amplification of stress signals generated within TMLoxPCD81 cells following exposure to OS-EVsCre+, we will assess the efficiency of TMLoxPCD81-derived extracellular vesicles (EVs) in transferring these stress signals to a new culture of naive TM cells.
+To investigate the transfer and potential amplification of stress signals generated within TMLoxPCD81 cells following exposure to OS-EVsCre+, we will assess the efficiency of TMLoxPCD81-derived EVs in transferring these stress signals to a new culture of naïve TM cells.
 Our analysis will involve examining changes in gene expression and antioxidant capabilities within these naive TM cells.
 In summary, we aim to evaluate the efficient transmission of 'second-hand' stress signals originating from OS-NPCE EVs and their modification of TMLoxPCD81 cells.
-Subsequently, we will investigate the capacity of these TMLoxPCD81-derived EVs to deliver stress signals to a third set of naive TM cells.
+Subsequently, we will investigate the capacity of these TMLoxPCD81-derived EVs to deliver stress signals to a third set of naïve TM cells.

-Aim 5: In the context of phenotypic changes occurring within the ocular drainage system, one of the most significant alterations involves either the accumulation or degradation of the extracellular matrix (ECM).
+Aim 5: In the context of phenotypic changes occurring within the ocular drainage system, one of the most significant alterations involves either ECM accumulation or degradation.
 To assess the potential of EV-mediated signaling cascades to modify TM cells through autocrine or paracrine effects, we will conduct an evaluation of TM ECM changes.